Reinforcement Learning for Joint Optimization of Multiple Rewards: Problem Formulation

 \begin{assumption} The objective function $f$ is jointly concave.
 Hence for any arbitrary distribution $\mathcal{D}$, the following holds.

-\end{assumption} The objective function $f$ represents the utility obtained from the expected per step reward of each agent.
-These utility functions are often concave to reduce variance when the agents are risk averse \cite{10.2307/1913738}.
+\end{assumption} The objective function $f$ represents the utility obtained from the expected per step reward for each objective.
+These utility functions are often concave to reduce variance for a risk averse decision maker \citep{10.2307/1913738}.
 To model this concave utility function, we assume the above form of Jensen's inequality.
-For optimizing risk, negative variance can be maximized.
-The negative variance will satisfy our concavity assumption and hence is a special case of our formulation.

 \begin{assumption} The function $f$ is assumed to be a $L-$ Lipschitz function, or